Roasted King George Whiting by Blayne Bertoncello

 - Sea salt flakes

-Chop the mixed herbs and place over the fish, drizzle some oilive oil and salt.
-Sprinkle some fingerlime over as well (or place the lemon slices).
+- Chop the mixed herbs and place over the fish, drizzle some olive oil and salt.
+Sprinkle some finger lime over as well (or place the lemon slices).
 Then wrap in to reasonably tight parcel ready to bake.

 To make the shallot dressing simply peel the shallots, chop them roughly and place them into a food processor with the white wine vinegar, 200ml olive oil, a pinch of sugar and some sea salt.
 Blitz on high and season with more sugar and salt to taste